 My research also models variation and change in grammars across both geographic dialects and contexts of production.
-The basic idea behind these computational experiments is to understand how different sets of exposure lead to change across an entire grammar.
+The basic idea behind these computational experiments is to understand how different types of exposure introduce and propagate variants across an entire grammar.
 While language is a complex adaptive system, non-computational approaches divide grammatical structures into a small number of discrete variants (like the ditransitive vs the dative).
 The central challenge is to model grammatical variation without arbitrarily reducing a high-dimensional grammar into separate low-dimensional variables.
 For example, a recent paper has shown that learned grammars are able to capture spatial variation in language to such a degree that it is possible to predict the dialect membership of held-out samples (Dunn, 2019).
 This is important because we are able to observe variation across an entire grammar at once.
 Another recent paper (Dunn & Wong, 2022) undertakes a rigorous spatio-temporal analysis of these high-dimensional models of grammatical variation in order to distinguish between (i) variation that remains stable and (ii) variation that is leading to change.